mbaniadam/simple-ufw-ip-blocker/README.md

-# Simple IP blocker in UFW firewall based on expiry date
+# Simple IP blocker in UFW Firewall
+## block IP addresses in the UFW firewall based on the expiry date entered by the user

 #### This repository contains a simple Python script that integrates with a Postgres database and firewall rules based on IP addresses and expiration dates.